You are your own best advocate.

 Please see the footer for the letter for your province and please take a minute to send it in.
 Please consider sharing the letter with your contacts.
 The more letters that get sent in, the more impactful.
 Your Health Minister's address is below.

-Also, advocacy continues to ensure that women in Canada with dense breasts can access screening ultrasound or MRI and women in all provinces can self-refer for a mammogram starting at age 40.
+Advocacy continues to ensure that women in Canada with dense breasts can access supplemental screening and women in all provinces can self-refer for a mammogram starting at age 40.

 Canadian Breast Screening Guidelines 2024.

-Advocacy is ongoing with regards to the reckless 2024 draft breast screening guidelines.
+Advocacy is ongoing with regards to the 2024 draft breast screening guidelines.
 All federal parties are in agreement that the guidelines are dangerous and must be revised.
-We are also advocating that the body that made the guidelines- the Canadian Task Force on Preventive Health Care- be disbanded.
+We are also advocating that the body that made the guidelines- the Canadian Task Force on Preventive Health Care- be reformed.
+We have made excellent progress and the Task Force is under review.
 The Task Force lacks accountability, transparency, ethics oversight, scientific rigor, expert input and objectivity.
 You can read about the issues on our screening guidelines page and our report.
 Please consider writing to Minister Mark Holland.